cyrildever/treee/README.md

   - `404`: passed previous item not found;
   - `412`: something in the passed data caused the server to fail (incorrect JSON format, ...);
   - `500`: an error occurred on the server.

+### Performance

+On an Apple MacBook Pro 2.3 GHz Intel Core i9 with 16 Go DDR4 RAM clocked at 2400 MHz, I observed the following performances when using `101` as init prime:
+- insertion: 10,000 additions in 300ms (~120 millions per hour);
+- search: 1,000,000 requests in 500ms, ie. approx. 2 MHz (~7.2 billions per hour).

 ### License